Bubblbu/covid-19/README.md

 # Explore Covid-19

-Just a barebones project template to explore Covid-19 data with Jupyter notebooks.
+Just a barebones project template to explore Covid-19 data with Jupyter notebooks. **Please be responsible about the dissemation and sharing of your own models and visualisations if you're not an expert in the field**!

 ## Getting started